Things We Didn't Think Could Happen in America - 3.22

 Now we've debunked that.

-So now the only thing left on the plate for cable news in this country apparently is Stormy Daniels.
+So now the only thing left on the plate for cable news in this country, apparently, is Stormy Daniels.

-And the very same people that ignored Juanita Broderick, Kathleen Willie, and Paula Jones, and one big difference is what they were alleging wasn't consensual.
+And the very same people that ignored Juanita Broderick, Kathleen Willey, and Paula Jones.

 You know, it's almost like a storm cloud beginning to, you know, build over the country.